stuartlynne/racedb_qlmux/README-Docker.md

 Containers are instances of Images that are running as a process on the host machine.

-If an public image is being used that does not contain the necessary dependencies, a new image can be created that extends the public image and adds the necessary dependencies.
+If an public image is being used that does not contain the necessary dependencies, a private image can be created that extends the public image and adds the necessary dependencies.

 This repository contains support various applications and services that can be run in Docker containers.
 Each application or service has its own directory containing an optional Dockerfile and a docker-compose.yml file.